cloudflare/dog/example/readme.md

 The `Lobby` identifies each request by its `?u` query parameter.
 Of course, in a real application this would be an entity identifier, accessed by an `Authorization` header or a parsed cookie.

-The underlying `Shard` allows and accepts multiple connections sharing the same username.
+The underlying `Replica` allows and accepts multiple connections sharing the same username.
 For a chatroom, this can surface as `lukeed` connecting through a desktop _and_ a mobile client.
-The `lukeed` user will/should expect to see any messages meant for them on all connected devices, including shard-only (`/group`) and whispered (`/w`) messages.
+The `lukeed` user will/should expect to see any messages meant for them on all connected devices, including replica-only (`/group`) and whispered (`/w`) messages.
 However, this behavior might not be welcome in other applications – this is why `Gateway.identify` is user-specified, deferring full uniqueness control (and full responsibility) to the developer.

 In this example, when a connection is established, the client sends a `"req:user:list"` query.
 The `Room` server owning the connection sees this query and then _gossips_ with the other `Room` instances to compile a list of connected users.
 The `Room` then sends this list _only_ to the new connection (via `socket.send`).